Sail-back dinosaur got flashier with age

 Detailed examination of this cousin of Iguanodon shows that its big sail evolved to show off to mates and rivals.

-Two Moroccan phosphate mines have yielded dozens of specimens from at least seven different pterosaur species in three different families.
-The high diversity of sizes and ecological roles found there suggests that pterosaurs remained competitive w...
+Read the article →Two Moroccan phosphate mines have yielded dozens of specimens from at least seven different pterosaur species in three different families.
+The high diversity of sizes and ecological roles found there suggests that pterosaurs remained competitive with birds at medium and large body sizes until the mass extinction at the close of the Mesozoic Era.

-Hyoliths, an enigmatic group of Paleozoic invertebrates have long puzzled paleontologists.
+Read the article →Hyoliths, an enigmatic group of Paleozoic invertebrates, have long puzzled paleontologists.
 A new analysis of hundreds of specimens shows that they are close relatives of brachiopods or lamp shells.

-Baleen whales underwent a number of evolutionary transitions on the journey from small hunters to giant filter-feeders.
-Recent research shows that there were a large number of experimental methods of feeding, including the origin of filter feeding...
+Read the article →Baleen whales underwent a number of evolutionary transitions on the journey from small hunters to giant filter-feeders.
+Recent research shows that there were a large number of experimental methods of feeding, including the origin of filter feeding long before the origin of baleen.

-Recent discoveries in Montana and Idaho have uncovered a previously unknown behavior in dinosaurs: digging.
+Read the article →Recent discoveries in Montana and Idaho have uncovered a previously unknown behavior in dinosaurs: digging.
 These creatures, known as orodromines, had robust and muscular arms, shoulders, and hips that were well-suited to digging out burrows.
-Foss...
+Fossil remains of adults and juveniles suggest that these peculiar dinosaurs took care of their young.

 For decades, one of the most abundant kinds of fossils on Earth, numbering in the millions of specimens, was a mystery to paleontologists.
 But geologists discovered that these mysterious fossils could basically be used to tell time in the deep past.

-The study of natural history is the study of how the world has changed but Earth itself is in a constant state of flux -- because the ground beneath your feet is always moving.
-So if we want to know how we got here, we have to understand how "here...
+The study of natural history is the study of how the world has changed — but Earth itself is in a constant state of flux, because the ground beneath your feet is always moving.
+So if we want to know how we got here, we have to understand how “here” got here.

 What if I told you that, more than two billion years ago, some tiny living thing started to live inside another living thing … and never left?
 And now, the descendants of both of those things are in you?

 The Triassic was full of creatures that look a lot like other, more modern species, even though they’re not closely related at all.
-The reason for this has to do with how evolution works and with the timing of the Triassic itself: when life was tr...
+The reason has to do with how evolution works and with the timing of the Triassic itself: when life was trapped between two mass extinctions.

 A case focusing on the abundant and useful feldspar minerals.
 This case features stories on their physical and chemical properties, as well as their numerous industrial uses.

-A case dedicated to the tourmaline minerals, which are usually found in pegmatitc rocks.
-This case features stories on the importance of tourmalines as both gems and geological recorders, as well as their modular chemical structure.
+A case dedicated to the tourmaline minerals, which are usually found in pegmatitic rocks.
+It features stories on the importance of tourmalines as both gems and geological recorders, as well as their modular chemical structure.

 A case showing off the incredible diversity and abundance of minerals discovered in New York City.
 This case features stories on the geology of New York City, its history of mineral collecting, and the enormous Subway Garnet.